gssrenathkumar/Blog-Website/README.md

 # Blog-Website
-This is my ull Stack Web Development Project
-Live Website: https://srenath-blogwebsite.herokuapp.com/
-It's about expressing my interest to others in my machine learning, deep learning models and other media published online on my website.
+This is my First Full Stack Web Development Project Live Website: https://srenath-blogwebsite.herokuapp.com/ It's about expressing my interest to others in my machine learning, deep learning models and other media published online on my website.